edanalytics/lightbeam/README.md

 # Performance & Limitations
 Tool performance depends on primarily on the performance of the Ed-Fi API, which in turn depends on the compute resources which back it.
-Typically the bottlneck is write performance to the database backend (SQL server or Postgres).
+Typically the bottleneck is write performance to the database backend (SQL server or Postgres).
 If you use `lightbeam` to ingest a large amount of data into an Ed-Fi API (not the recommended use-case, by the way), consider temporarily scaling up your database backend.

 For reference, we have achieved throughput rates in excess of 100 requests/second against an Ed-Fi ODS & API running in Docker on a laptop.